Creative writing for learners with dyslexia (SpLD)

 Are there any other costs?
 Is there anything I need to bring?

 There are no additional costs.
 Please bring writing materials.
-You are welcome to bring a laptop or tablet if you feel it will help you.
 You are also welcome to contact Access, Inclusion and Support to request further support, and we encourage you to discuss your specific needs with your tutor.

 When I've finished, what course can I do next?